hans-jorg/efm32gg-stk3700-gcc-cmsis/X43-NAND-Flash/README.md

 From RM:

-A typical 528-byte page read sequence for an 8-bit wide NAND Flash is as follows:
+AA typical 528-byte page read sequence for an 8-bit wide NAND Flash is as follows:

 1. Configuration: Enable and select the memory bank connected to the NAND Flash device via the EN and BANKSEL bitfields in the EBI_NANDCTRL register.
 Set the MODE field of the EBI_CTRL register to D8A8 indicating that the attached device is 8-bit wide.
 Program the EBI_RDTIMING and EBI_WRTIMING registers to fulfill the NAND timing requirements.

 2. Command and address phase: Program the NAND Command register to the page read command and program the NAND Address register to the required read address.
 This can be done via Cortex-M3 or DMA writes to the memory mapped NAND Command and Address registers.
 The automatic data access width conversions described in Section 14.3.11 (p.
 188) can be used if desired to for example automatically perform 4 consecutive address byte transactions in response to one 32-bit word AHB write to the NAND Address register (in this case the 2 address LSBs should not be used to map onto the NAND ALE/CLE signals).

 3. Data transfer phase: Wait for the NAND Flash internal data transfer phase to complete as indicated via its ready/busy (R/B) pin.
 The user can use the GPIO interrupt functionality for this.
 The 528-byte data is now ready for sequential transfer from the NAND Flash Data register.

 4. Read phase: Clear the ECC_PARITY register and start Error Code Correction (ECC) parity generation by setting both the ECCSTART and ECCCLEAR bitfields in the EBI_CMD register to 1.
 Now all subsequently transferred data to/from the NAND Flash devices is used to generate the ECC parity code into the EBI_ECCPARITY register.
 Read 512 subsequent bytes of main area data from the NAND Flash Data register via DMA transfers.
 This can for example be done via 32-bit word DMA transfers (as long as the two address LSBs are not used to map onto the NAND ALE/CLE signals).
 Stop ECC parity generation by setting the ECCSTOP bitfield in the EBI_CMD register to 1 so that following transactions will not modify the parity result.
 Read out the final 16 bytes from the NAND Flash spare data area.

 5. Error correction phase: Compare the ECC code contained in the read spare area data against the computed ECC code from the EBI_ECCPARITY register.
 The user software can accept, correct, or discard the read data according the comparison result.
 No automatic correction is performed.

 ### Program (write) sequence

 A typical 528-byte page program sequence for an 8-bit wide NAND Flash is as follows:

 1. Configuration: Configure the EBI for NAND Flash support via the EBI_NANDCTRL, EBI_CTRL, EBI_RDTIMING and EBI_WRTIMING registers.

 2. Command and address phase: Program the NAND Command register to command for page programming (serial data input) and program the NAND Address register to the desired write address.

 3. Write phase: Clear the ECC_PARITY register and start Error Code Correction (ECC) parity generation by setting both the ECCSTART and ECCCLEAR bitfields in the EBI_CMD register to 1.
 Now all subsequently transferred data to/from the NAND Flash devices is used to generate the ECC parity code into the EBI_ECCPARITY register.
 Write 512 subsequent bytes of user main data to the NAND Flash Data register via for example DMA transfers.
 Stop ECC parity generation and read out the computed ECC parity data from EBI_ECCPARITY.
 Write the final 16 bytes of spare data including the computed ECC parity data bytes.

 3. Program phase: Write the auto program command to the NAND Flash Command register after which the NAND Flash will indicate that it is busy via its read/busy (R/B) pin.
 After read/busy goes high again, the success of the program command can be verified by programming the read status command.

 NAND Flash on the STK3700
 -------------------------

 The EMF32GG-STK3700 has an 32 MBytes (=256 Mbit) NAND Flash device  (ST NAND256W3A), with an 8 bit parallel interface and support for ECC (E Correction Code).

 The device can be power up or down by the NAND_PWR_EN (PB15).

 The EFM32GG family has a EBI (External Bus Interface) peripheral that handles the interface and map the device into the MCU memory.
 It uses a multiplexing mechanism to reduce the pin count.

 The pins used for this interface are show below.